 Base cabinets set the footprint for your floor plan and bear most of the everyday work.
 Base cabinets are mounted on the floor that support the countertops.
 Kitchen islands are created from base cabinets combined and installed on site.

 The obvious – wall cabinets are cabinets that mount to the wall.
-Wall cabinets have the most design flexibility: three different heights, multiple widths, custom depth options and glass door options.
+Wall cabinets are also called upper cabinets or “uppers”.
+These cabinets have the most design flexibility: three different heights, multiple widths, custom depth options and glass door options.
 Wall cabinets stacked as base and tall cabinets from floor to ceiling create an accent wall that can house everything from cookbooks to appliances.
 Wall cabinets can extend to the ceiling, making use of high spaces for storing infrequently used specialty serveware and cookware.

 Pantry/Utility Tall Cabinets